Read about some of our dynamic Cultural Studies students, their educational backgrounds, and research interests.

 Academic Background: Washington State University; degree in Human Development Through the Life Span, concentration in Early Childhood Development and Care, minor in American Indian Studies

 Claire was born and raised in Peru.
 She is the mother of two amazing kids and returned school in 2012.
 She is an avid fan of traveling and learning about various cultures and languages.
 She teaches Spanish and math to students in her spare time and takes great pride in sharing in the joy of academia and teaching.

 Research Interests: Indigenous studies in Latin America and South America with a focus on Peru, traditional and contemporary folklore, Cultural and Ethnic Studies of Latin American and Peruvian tribes, indigenous communities, gender and their intersections

 Academic Background: University of Washington Seattle; degree in Anthropology, minor in American Indian Studies; Universidad Nacional de Ucayali, Pucallpa, Peru, degree in Agricultural Engineering

 Research Interests: Race and Racism in media and news: What does it mean to be racist?
-Why is it a huge issues in every society around the globe, yet many deny the truth?
+Why is it a huge issue in every society around the globe, yet many deny the truth?
 Furthermore and consequently why is the American media deciding what is racist and what is not?
 Ethnicity and Cultural Meaning: What does it mean to live in a society that is different from one’s ethnicity?
-What identifies a persons ethnicity?
+What identifies a person's ethnicity?
 How does identity play a role in ethnicity within society?
-Middle Easter Studies: Is orientalist taking a huge role on many American's today?
-How are Middle Eastern effected by race and racism?
+Middle Eastern Studies: Is orientalism taking a huge role for many American's today?
+How are Middle Easterners affected by race and racism?